WLCB/archive/pages/Projects/metzerott_formatted.md

 <hr><p class="pagenum"><sup>Page 333</sup></p>

-doctor."It would be a different world if one like Jesus Christ had made and governed it."
+doctor.
+"It would be a different world if one like Jesus Christ had made and governed it."

 "The mystery of pain, sorrow, and sin," said Mr. Clare, "I do not wonder that it baffles you; yet one who is a father ought to recognize the chastisements of *his* Father, I think."